 Shir Hadash already does a lot to support eating that is healthy and socially responsible.
 Within each of the four areas of the SiViC pledge, there are multiple options, and a congregation chooses one from each area to constitute its pledge.
 We found that our existing activities already met at least one option in each area.
 We made a conscious decision to pick another pledge activity in each area, one that we did not already do, to ensure that our pledge was a motivation for continuing to improve what we do – to paraphrase Lo Alecha from Pirke Avot, we must continue to improve upon the work we are doing.
 Read more . . .

-Join congregations across Silicon Valley in making a pledge in 2012 to better connect our food choices with our values.
+Join congregations across Silicon Valley in making a pledge to better connect our food choices with our values.
 Faith institutions are becoming the front lines of health and sustainability movements, for many reasons.
 We are communities of people that care deeply about each other and about our responsibilities as stewards of the earth.
 We gather regularly for celebrations, meetings and rituals which involve food.
 We can become the force that turns around the obesity epidemic and creates the cultural shift needed to make our food system more sustainable.
 Find out how . . .

 Our Religious Neighbor Next Door: Photo Project